The Manifold Kalman Filter Hierarchy, Part 1

 4. LeftLinearEKF

-LeftLinearEKF is a later and more general extension of the same line of thinking.
-In the GTSAM context, the motivation for this extra concept is NavState: it is exactly what lets us model the autonomous part of navigation dynamics cleanly, with velocity driving position through an automorphism before the left and right group increments are applied.
+LeftLinearEKF is a more general extension of the same line of thinking, introduced in the Barrau-Bonnabel paper “Linear Observed Systems on Groups”.
+In the GTSAM context, the motivation for this extra concept is NavState: it is exactly what lets us model the autonomous part of navigation dynamics cleanly.

-It is for Lie-group systems whose discrete dynamics can be written as
+In short, it is for Lie-group systems whose discrete dynamics can be written as

-\[X_{k+1} = W_k \, \phi(X_k) \, U_k,\]where $\phi$ is an automorphism of the group.
+\[X_{k+1} = W_k \, \phi(X_k) \, U_k,\]

+where $\phi$ is an automorphism of the group.
 That is a big word, but for NavState the key idea is simple: position advances by velocity in the autonomous part of the dynamics,

 Viewed this way, InvariantEKF is really a special case of LeftLinearEKF: the case where the automorphism part is trivial, so the prediction collapses to group composition.
 I wanted to introduce InvariantEKF first because it is likely to be the more useful entry point for most users, but mathematically LeftLinearEKF is the more general object.